tableau/webdataconnector/README.md

 Please see the StockQuotesConnector_final sample as an example of a WDC built with the new API.

-Sample Status and ConvertConnector
+New Samples and ConvertConnector
 ---------------
-The samples have not yet been fully ported over.
-Currently, only the StockQuotesConnector_final.html example has been ported to the new API.
-This is a work in progress.
-Additionally, the IncrementalUpdateConnector and StockQuoteConnector_advanced samples have been modified to use a utility script that converts old connectors to the new version of the Library.
-To use this convert connector utility in an old WDC, include the js/convert-connector.js script and call _convertConnectorFor12(myConnector) before calling tableau.registerConnector(myConnector).
+We are in the process of building new samples for the WDC v2.
+Not all of these have been completed yet.
+The ConvertConnector script can be used to transform a v1 connector to v2.
+See the MadMoneyScraper connector for an example.

-We are in the process of making new documentation and step by step tutorials for building WDCs on the new API.
+Soon we will be releasing new documentation and step by step tutorials for building WDCs on the new API.

 Name     | Data Source   |  Source Code    |  Hosted URL
 -------- |  -------- |  -------- |  --------